dmo-code/MyTypewriterLine/README.md

-# Typewriter Scroll
+# My Typewriter Line

-Typewriter Scroll is an Obsidian plugin that lets you set custom top and bottom scroll padding in the editor, so your active line always stays in focus—just like a typewriter.
+My Typewriter Line is an Obsidian plugin that lets you set custom top and bottom scroll padding in the editor, so your active line always stays in focus—just like a typewriter.
 Perfect for distraction-free, focused writing.

 ## Features